Overview

 Whether to repair a rusted vehicle or cut losses is one of the harder decisions a car owner faces.
 Several factors inform it.

-Understand the safety implications: A frame with severely thinned or perforated steel does not absorb crash energy as designed.
+Understand the safety implications: A frame with severely thinned or perforated steel doesn't absorb crash energy as designed.
 The National Highway Traffic Safety Administration (NHTSA) sets vehicle safety standards that inform how structural integrity is evaluated after any damage, including corrosion.

 Check for rust-related recalls: Some vehicles have documented rust problems in specific areas.
 Manufacturers occasionally issue recall programs or corrosion warranty extensions.
 The NHTSA recall database lets car owners check by VIN for active programs.

-Rust estimates frequently change once work begins, hidden corrosion behind panels is common, and shops often cannot see its full extent until the panel is stripped.
+Rust estimates frequently change once work begins.
+Hidden corrosion behind panels is common, and shops often can't see its full extent until the panel is stripped.
 To get a more reliable number:

 The Automotive Service Association (ASA) notes that written estimates and clear communication about supplemental costs are standard expectations for body repair work.